scalameta/metals/website/blog/2022-08-08-aluminium.md

 ## [Scala 3] Scaladoc completion

-Metals now supports the offering of Scaladoc completions in Scala 3.
+Metals now supports offering Scaladoc completions in Scala 3.
 When typing `/**` you get an option to auto-complete a scaladoc template for methods, classes, etc.!

 ![scala-doc-completion](https://i.imgur.com/MEJUXr3.gif)

 ## [Scala 3] Completions in string interpolation

-In the previous versions, whenever users wanted to include a value in a string using string interpolation, they would have needed to do it all manually.
+In the previous versions, whenever users wanted to include a value in a string using string interpolation, they would need to do it all manually.
 Now, it is possible to get an automatic conversion to string interpolation when typing `$value`, as well as automatic wrapping in `{}` when accessing members of such value.

 ![scala3-interpolation](https://i.imgur.com/EyFKpiv.gif)

 ## [Scala 2] Automatically import types in string interpolations

 Previously, the only suggestions for string interpolations were coming from the currently available symbols in scope.
-This meant that if you wanted to import something from another package, you would have needed to do it manually.
+This meant that if you wanted to import something from another package, you would need to do it manually.

 This problem is now resolved.
 Users can easily get such symbols automatically imported, which creates a seamless workflow.